whalebone/wb-docs/en/hos_operation.rst

 Application Logs
 ================

 Service logs can be found at ``c:\ProgramData\Whalebone\Home Office Security\Logs\``, which contain detailed information about application states and operation.
 In case you encounther unexpected service behaviour please include this Log folder and/or Config folder along inside your support ticket.
 Application provides additional information for operation trace, in AdminUI.exe app, Events tab may give you better insight in HOS operation.
+Since v 2.20.4 the service also logs resolved DNS answers.

 Uninstalling the app
 ====================

-To completely remove the app, uninstall the service and delete all contents from ``c:\ProgramData\Whalebone\Home Office Security\``
+Running the standard Windows uninstaller or the **msiexec /x** command removes the service **and** wipes ``C:\ProgramData\Whalebone\Home Office Security\``, eliminating stale state from previous installations.